Legislative Yuan Democracy Park

 入口

-The Legislative Yuan Democracy Political Park (hereinafter referred to as the Park) is a part of Taiwan's democratic evolution.
-It has witnessed the transformation from the Temporary Provincial Assembly to the Provincial Assembly, and then to the Provincial Advisory Council due to administrative simplification.
-The functions of the Provincial Assembly, the process of legislative promotion, and its significance and status in the development of democracy in Taiwan are all irreplaceable symbols of spirit.
-Although it has become a part of history, its value and spirit remain, deserving to be remembered and passed on.
+The Legislative Yuan Democratic Park (hereinafter referred to as: the Park) is a part of the witness to Taiwan's democratization process.
+From the Temporary Provincial Assembly to the Provincial Assembly, and then transformed into the Provincial Advisory Council due to streamlining, the functions of the Provincial Assembly, the process of legislative promotion, and its significance and status in the development of democracy in Taiwan are all indelible symbolic representations.
+Although it has become history, its values and spirit still exist, making it worth remembering and passing on.

 Address:No. 734, Zhongzheng Rd, Wufeng District, Taichung City 413, Taiwan